Last updated on June 4th, 2021 at 03:00 pm

 PS: Don’t forget to download my detailed checklist of all questions to ask before you buy a property in Germany.

 However, this should not stop any long term expats from buying a property in Germany.

-partner fiancé and I recently bought land for building a future home.
+partner fiancé husband and I recently bought land for building a future home.
 This is the first major investment (:O !) for us and a huge learning experience.

 Here are some of my tips for buying land in Germany as a foreigner.

 Disclaimer: This post has some affiliate links of services that I used during my property hunting process.
 I may earn a commission from the qualifying purchases.
 This way I can keep maintaining this blog.